OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 Now lets get down to the actual order of events.

-The first room of this project is the character selection screen.
+The first room of this project, <b>room_start</b> is the character selection screen.
 There are only two objects in the room to begin with.
-The first is <b>o_game</b>, whose Create event includes this code:
+The first is <b>o_game</b>.
+Although it will be used to initiate a lot of context-sensitive events in the game coordinating between different object, all it really does in its Create event is prepare to store information for four potential players:

 ```
-if (instance_number(o_game) > 1)
+if (instance_number(o_game) > 1) // Only one game object can exist
     instance_destroy();
 slots[0] = noone;
 slots[1] = noone;